 What is Cooking?

 Cooking is science.
-It is incredible how heat changes the food, how ingredients come together to create the great taste.
+It is incredible how heat changes the food, how ingredients come together to create a great taste.

 You do not allow your children to eat fast food?

 My children know there is everyday food and there is sometimes food.
-Whole food is religion.
+Whole food is a religion.
 He narrated a story of blue zone sites like Ikaria in Greece where people stay healthy because they eat REAL food.

 Favorite Asian Spice

 Indian food he talks about the most?

 Olive Oil.
 He narrated a beautiful story about his grandmother when she first migrated to Australia from Greece.
 Apparently, in those days, Olive oil was sold in Australia only at the medical stores in small bottles.
 Aussies used it for sore ears.
 His grandmother went every day to the pharmacy to pick up olive oil which obviously made the pharmacist suspicious.
 He could not believe she was using that oil to cook.